Kadaru language: Consonants

 One of the possible systems of writing Ajang languages is the Arabic script.
 ALESCO (Arab League Educational Scientific Cultural Organization) offered some solutions to how to write non-Arabic languages in Arabic script.
 The issue with the Arabic script is the fact that Arabic has thirteen consonants that do not exist in Ajang.
 Moreover, for six consonants that could be found in Ajang but not in Arabic, ALESCO suggests solutions only to three of them.

 Vowels

 Vowels become even more problematic, since Arabic has only three short and three long vowels.
 Ajang in contrast has seven vowels.
 Here ALESCO also suggests a possible solution.
 The proposed symbols, however, are confusing and are not available on computers.

-The Old Nubian Script
+Old Nubian Script

-The advantage of The Old Nubian is the availability of symbols for all consonants.
-The script becomes problematic when it comes to spelling of [+ and – ATR] vowels.
-The Ajang community has decided that The Old Nubian script would have to be adjusted for a better distinction between [ATR] vowels.
+The advantage of Old Nubian is the availability of symbols for all consonants.
+The script becomes problematic when it comes to spelling of + and – ATR vowels.
+The Ajang community has decided that the Old Nubian script would have to be adjusted for a better distinction between ATR vowels.

-Adapted Roman Script
+Adapted Latin script

-Adapted Roman script is considered the best option for spelling of Ajang languages because of its flexibility, availability of many symbols, and the possibility to indicate tone.
+Adapted Latin script is considered the best option for spelling of Ajang languages because of its flexibility, availability of many symbols, and the possibility to indicate tone.